zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 wind of the fan.
 "Tossed by the wind", tossed, tossed, dispersed, and strongly dispersed , Hit, eliminate."
 It is like a flame thrown by the wind.

-"[World Zun: "Wu Bosi!"]": ""Wu Bosi", the Blessed One called the Brahman by his name.
-"World Zun", this is a respected synonym...
-That is the World Honored One." is [World Honored One: "U Bosi!"]
+"[Blessed One: "Ubosi!"]": ""Ubosi", the Blessed One called the Brahman by his name.
+"Blessed One", this is a respected synonym...
+That is the World Honored One." is [World Honored One: "Ubosi!"]

 "Walk to extinction, it does not come to the name": ""Walk to extinction", to go to extinction, make it go to extinction, go to extinction, be extinct, be calmed